just-work/fffw/docs/source/transcoding.rst

 Filter complex
 ^^^^^^^^^^^^^^

-:py:class:`FilterComplex` hides all the complexity of properly linking filters together.
+:py:class:`FilterComplex <fffw.encoding.complex.FilterComplex>` hides all the
+complexity of properly linking filters together.
 It is also responsible for tracing metadata transformations (like dimensions change in ``Scale`` filter or duration change in ``Trim``).

 .. literalinclude:: ../../examples/overlay.py

 Output files
 ^^^^^^^^^^^^

+``ffmpeg`` results are defined by
+:py:class:`Output <fffw.encoding.outputs.Output>` class, which contains
-FFMPEG results are defined by :py:class:`fffw.encoding.Output`, which contains a list of :py:class:`fffw.encoding.Codec` representing video and audio streams in destination file encoded by some codecs.
+a list of :py:class:`Codec <fffw.encoding.outputs.Codec>` objects representing video and audio streams in destination file encoded by some codecs.

 * Each codec has ``-map`` parameter which links it either to input stream or to a destination node in filter graph
 * Codec defines a set of encoding parameters like ``bitrate`` or number of audio channels.
 These parameters are not defined by ``fffw`` library and should be defined via inheritance as discussed in :doc:`extending`.
-* After codec list definition follows a set of muxing parameters (like ``format``) and destination file name.
-There parameters are kept by ``Output`` instance
+* Codec list definition is followed by a set of muxing parameters (like ``format``) and destination file name.
+There parameters are kept by ``Output`` instance.
 * FFMPEG may have multiple outputs.

 .. literalinclude:: ../../examples/multi_bitrate.py

 Usage
 -----